Rank-Learner: Orthogonal Ranking of Treatment Effects: Experimental setup

-This appendix provides additional information on the data-generating processes used in our experiments.
-We consider both a fully synthetic setting, where covariates are generated from known distributions, and semi-synthetic settings, where real-world covariates are combined with simulated treatments and outcomes.
-This allows us to evaluate \method under controlled conditions and under realistic feature distributions.
-The full implementation of all data-generating processes and experiments are available on \url{https://anonymous.4open.science/r/rank-learner}.
+This appendix provides additional information on the experimental setup and data-generating processes used in our experiments.
+We consider both a fully synthetic benchmark, where covariates are generated from known distributions, and semi-synthetic benchmarks, where real-world covariates are combined with simulated treatments and outcomes.
+We additionally benchmark \method on the real-world \textsc{Criteo} uplift dataset.
+Together, these experiments allow us to evaluate \method under controlled conditions as well as realistic feature distributions and observational settings.
+The full implementation of all data-generating processes and experiments is available at \url{https://github.com/henriarnoUG/rank-learner}.